 The Royal Society of New Zealand has opened the call for the Dumont d’Urville New Zealand-France Science & Technology Support Programme in conjunction with the New Zealand Ministry of Business, Innovation and Employment, the French Ministry of Foreign Affairs and the French Ministry of National Education, Higher Education and Research.

 The name of the programme acknowledges the substantial scientific contribution made by the expeditions to New Zealand by Dumont d’Urville in the early 19th Century.

-To support New Zealand-initiated activities under the Bilateral Arrangement, the Minister of Research, Science and Technology, through the International Mobility Fund, has allocated funding up to $90,000 per annum to the “Dumont d’Urville S&T Programme”.
+To support New Zealand-initiated activities under the Bilateral Arrangement, the Ministry of Business, Innovation, and Employment has a total funding pool allocated of up to $88,000 (excl GST).

 Costs of up to $6,000 (GST exclusive) per researcher trip may be sought for the proposed collaborative project.

 Applications close at 5.00pm (NZST) Friday 18th September 2015.

 Please note: The New Zealand Principal Investigator (PI) and the French PI must simultaneously make applications to the respective application administrators in both France and New Zealand.
 It is essential that collaborators have coordinated their applications accordingly in each country, and are fully aware of each other’s research intentions.

 New Zealand-based applications must be submitted in PDF or Word format to International.Applications@royalsociety.org.nz

 Watch testimonies from researchers involved in the programme here: http://www.ambafrance-nz.org/Dumont-d-Urville-research

 View details of recipients of the Dumont d’Urville Programme here